 How should I comply with the ticket – Pay the Fine, Request a Waiver Hearing, or Request a Trial?

 When you receive a traffic ticket or speeding ticket in the state of Maryland, you have 30 days to "Comply" with the ticket.
-You have three options.
-Pay the fine amount, request a waiver hearing, or request a trial.
+Your three options are (1) pay the fine, (2) request a waiver hearing, (3) request a trial.

 If you pay the fine amount

-You will automatically receive a Conviction on your driving record and received any points associated with that ticket.
-The fine will be exactly as it is printed on the ticket, which is an amount that has been predetermined by the chief judge of the District Court of the State of Maryland.
+You will get a conviction on your driving record and received any points associated with that charge.
+The fine will be exactly as it is printed on the ticket.
+(An amount predetermined by the chief judge of the District Court of the State of Maryland.)

 If you request a waiver hearing